-July 31, 2018 (Steven O’Reilly) – This blog post is an update and expansion of one I first did in August of 2017, nearly a year ago.
-Knowing something of Jesuits and the Jesuit order; I know Jesuits profess a number of vows.
-A couple of these would appear on their face to be an obstacle – or at least a speed bump – for a Jesuit to become a pope, unless the obligation of these vows were dispensed by the proper authority.
-Here I am thinking of the following Jesuit vows (emphasis added):
+July 31, 2018 (Steven O’Reilly) – UPDATED 9/13/2018 – This blog post is an update and expansion of an article first written in August of 2017, updated again July 31, and yet again now.
+The idea for the article originated within Jesuit circles in the year following the election of Jorge Bergoglio S.J.
+The issue, in a nutshell, was this: Jesuits profess a number of vows.
+A couple of these vows certainly appear to be obstacles or at least serve as a speed bumps for a Jesuit who might become a pope – unless the obligations of these vows were dispensed by the proper religious authority.

 “I also promise that I will never strive for or ambition any prelacy or dignity outside the Society; and I will to the best of my ability never consent to my election unless I am forced to do so by obedience to him who can order me under penalty of sin.” (see here)

 Therefore, looking at the election of Jorge Bergoglio, S.J., to the papacy in the 2013 conclave and wondering who forced him to accept (i.e., to ‘consent to his election‘) the papacy by obedience, I asked a simple question: who dispensed Jorge Bergoglio SJ from his vows?